Lady A: 2006–2007: Formation and early career

-The band was formed as Lady Antebellum in 2006, in Nashville, Tennessee, by Charles Kelley, Dave Haywood, and Hillary Scott.
-Scott is the daughter of country music singer Linda Davis, best known for her duet vocals on Reba McEntire's 1993 hit "Does He Love You", and Charles Kelley is the brother of pop and country artist Josh Kelley.
-Hillary Scott attended Donelson Christian Academy in Donelson, Tennessee.
+Lady A was formed in 2006 by Charles Kelley, Dave Haywood, and Hillary Scott in Nashville, Tennessee.
+Scott, a Nashville native, is the daughter of country music singer Linda Davis, best known for collaborating with Reba McEntire on her 1993 single "Does He Love You", and Charles Kelley is the brother of pop and country artist Josh Kelley.
+Scott attended Donelson Christian Academy in Donelson, Tennessee.
+Kelley and Haywood were Georgia natives who went to middle school together.
 Kelley moved to Nashville in mid-2005 from Winston-Salem, North Carolina, where he had been working construction with his brother John.
-Trying to become a successful solo country artist, Kelley convinced his old middle-school classmate, Haywood, to move to Nashville from Georgia in 2006 so they could write music together.
-Shortly thereafter, Scott recognized Kelley from Myspace, and they started to talk at a Nashville music club.
+Trying to become a successful solo country artist, Kelley convinced Haywood to relocate to Nashville in 2006 so they could write music together.
+Shortly thereafter, Scott recognized Kelley from Myspace, and they started to talk at a local music club.
 Kelley invited Scott to join him and Haywood in the new group, which assumed the name Lady Antebellum.

 On the BBC Radio 2 Drivetime Show August 9, 2010, the band explained that the name comes from when the group did a photo shoot in historical costumes at antebellum houses.
 In American history, the Antebellum era was the period in the Southern United States before the Civil War.
-The trio then began performing at local venues in Nashville before being signed in July 2007 to a recording contract with Capitol Records Nashville.
-In an interview with Sirius Satellite Radio, Scott said she was rejected from auditions for American Idol twice, not even making it past the first round.
+The trio then began performing at local venues before Capitol Records Nashville signed them in July 2007.
+In an interview with Sirius Satellite Radio, Scott said she was rejected from participating in American Idol twice, not even making it past the first round.